This article was updated on 17 October to take into account the rapidly evolving landscape surrounding the autumn Budget.

 Let’s take a look at some of the usual suspects – and how Labour might address them.

 Inheritance tax has been the focus of many a newspaper article throughout 2024, but given the relatively modest level of revenue this raises and the limited will to drag more middle-income families into the inheritance tax regime, any major changes here would likely be political posturing.
 Labour could, however, look to modernise this area – one which has largely been neglected for the last decade.
 Read our recent article to find out how Labour may look to achieve this.
+Some commentators have since suggested that inheritance tax-relievable investments may be up for the chop.

 The higher Capital Gains Tax rate on second homes could be moved back up to 28% from 24%.
 Again, this would likely not raise too much in revenue, but may indicate there is more pain for buy-to-let landlords to come.
 It is not infeasible to think that Labour will pick up where the Conservatives left off – continuing to increase the tax burden on investors with a property portfolio – as they look to make more homes affordable to first time buyers.
 We have written several articles recently covering whether property is a good investment or not and what you need to think about if you have a property portfolio.